Seteeri/Particle/snippets/notes/PARTICLE.md

       * Restrict mov> functions to be used by layout
     * Refactor other cmds
       * Implement split space
-    * Cur/part relative position functions
     * Make fn: mov-cur X/adv Y/nl
     * Cache origin [?]
       * This abs pos
       * Need dirty flag to be set on pos change, i.e. layout calls
-    * For cmd-make-*, update list with len and bnds [Later]
+    * For cmd-make-*, update list with len and dims [Later]
       * This only applies to Pairs whose Car is a list
-      * The bnds only applies to Car
+      * The dims only applies to Car
       * Store newlines in list/Pair?
-    * Gen should calc rel/local bnds for each Pair (whose 'a is a Pair) [Later]
-      * Or call this separately/after gen
     * Refactor other items to use skip flags like mov> etc.
     * For single chars, the bounds is the same